anvin-jm/face-detection-python/README.md

 # face-detection-python

-This code is full depend on an algorithm created by professional,Haar cascade is a algorithm created by a person named Haar.
+This code is fully depend on an algorithm created bya professional,Haar cascade is an algorithm created by a person named Haar.

-the video in the link explains how it works https://www.youtube.com/watch?v=hPCTwxF0qf4&t=188s&ab_channel=AnkurDivekar
+the video in the link explains how the algorithm works with graphic representation: https://www.youtube.com/watch?v=hPCTwxF0qf4&t=188s&ab_channel=AnkurDivekar